File Organization in DBMS | Set 1

-File – A file is named collection of related information that is recorded on secondary storage such as magnetic disks, magnetic tables and optical disks.
+File – A file is named collection of related information that is recorded on secondary storage such as magnetic disks, magnetic tapes and optical disks.

 What is File Organization?